nextflow-io/nf-co2footprint/docs/usage/FAQ.md

     2. Naming of CPU models is inconsistent.
 Sometimes the true model name ("Model X 1000") is appended with extra information ("Model X 1000 @10MHz"), slightly changed ("Manufacturer - Model X 1000"), or hidden ("M1").
 While we are working on accounting for all these cases, it's not a trivial problem to solve.
-    3. Cloud providers somtimes use custom processors that are not publicly listed.
+    3. Cloud providers sometimes use custom processors that are not publicly listed.

     <br>
     **💡 Solution**